Three specially-chosen hymns will be sung at the funeral of Her Majesty, Queen Elizabeth II on Monday (19 September).

-The state funeral started at 11am and took place with a congregation of around 2,000 guests.
+The state funeral will start at 11am and takes place with a congregation of around 2,000 guests.
 Alongside the service hymns, various readings and prayers will be given by prominent figures.

-At the end of the service, “The Last Post” was played by the State Trumpeters of the Household Cavalry, led by Trumpet Major Julian Sandford.
-A national two-minute silence followed, concluding with a sounding of “The Reville” by the State Trumpeters and the national anthem, God Save the King.
+At the end of the service, “The Last Post” will be played by the State Trumpeters of the Household Cavalry, led by Trumpet Major Julian Sandford.
+A national two-minute silence will follow, concluding with a sounding of “The Reville” by the State Trumpeters and the national anthem, God Save the King.

-Finally, the Queen’s Piper, Warrant Officer Paul Burns, played a traditional Scottish song on the bagpipes called “Sleep Dearie, Sleep”.
+Finally, the Queen’s Piper, Warrant Officer Paul Burns, will play a traditional Scottish song on the bagpipes called “Sleep Dearie, Sleep”.

 Later in the day the Queen's coffin will travel to Windsor Castle for a committal service in St George’s Chapel at 4pm.
 There, a series of classical songs will be played on the organ, including pieces by Bach, Elgar and the English composer Herbert Howells.